 - Pour the mixture into the prepared pan and place in the fridge to harden for at least 4 hours.

 - After the marshmallow solidifies, carefully remove from the pan and place on a cutting board.
-Generously grease a sharp knife with coconut oil and slice the treats in 9 bars.
+Generously grease a sharp knife with coconut oil and slice the treats in 9 bars (or more for smaller treats).
 The bars will be hard to slice, so add more coconut oil as needed, and use a slow sawing motion with the knife.
 Note that the bars will be soft (like a marshmallow) and the “crispy” element comes from the toasted coconut.